What is Eurostat and what does it do?

 I can not find the publication I am looking for.

-A new search function can be found in the banner of every page of the new website.
+A new search function can be found in the banner of every page of the website.
 You can produce a list of publications, listed by publication type, by entering either the full title or key words or by selecting a predicted suggestion.

 What types of publications does Eurostat produce?